McMasterRS/lm_reproducible-rs/preservation.md

 ## Preservation & Sustainability

 Preservation and sustainability in research software management refer to practices and strategies aimed at ensuring the long-term availability, usability, and maintenance of research software beyond the duration of a specific project.
 It involves measures to address technological, organizational, and environmental factors that may impact the software's accessibility and usability over time.
 Research software preservation has 4 major aspects.

 1. Storage

     Software packages or code need to be stored and indexed with reliable version control management services.
+Storing the software along with any associated data, in a secure and reliable manner.
+This ensures that the software and data are protected from loss, degradation, or obsolescence..

 2. Retrieval